- This event has passed.

-Two Pie Baking Demo/Lunch Adventure with LA Times bestselling author, writing instructor and baker Amy Wallen
+Holiday Pie Making: a Demo and Lunch Adventure with LA Times bestselling author, writing instructor and baker Amy Wallen

 About the Live and In-Person Event

-Join us at a private San Diego residence for our live and in-person Two Pie Adventure.
+Join us at a private San Diego residence for our live and in-person Holiday Pie Making: a Demo and Lunch Adventure.
 Your Adventure includes a pie baking demonstration, followed by a lunch of savory pie and a sweet pie dessert, a glass of wine, a copy of How To Write a Novel in 20 Pies to be delivered and signed at the event, tax, and the opportunity to engage with Amy live and in-person to discuss her books, pie, writing, reading, or anything else on your mind.

-To register for the live event, simply select the Two Pie Event Ticket (11/18/22) option below, and the address to the private San Diego residence will be provided 3 days prior to the event via email.
+To register for the live event, simply select the Holiday Pie Making Event Ticket (11/18/22) option below, and the address to the private San Diego residence will be provided 3 days prior to the event via email.

 About the Author and Book